The Purpose of a Project Status Meeting

-The whole purpose of a project status meeting is to celebrate wins, address challenges, find efficiencies, and build confidence.
-It makes sense then that project leaders need to be incredibly organized to ensure the project is done on-time and done well.
+A project status meeting aims to celebrate wins, address challenges, find efficiencies, and build confidence.
+It makes sense then that project leaders need to be incredibly organized to ensure the project is done on time and done well.

 According to Dana Brownlee in an article for the Project Management Institute:

 “Project status meetings that fail invariably seem to possess similar dysfunctions… [including] lacking or poorly developed agendas, ill-prepared team members, poor time management during the meeting, spending time on tangents, not getting balanced input from team members, and ineffective handling of action items.”

 Problems like these can be avoided, though, with the use of a good project status meeting agenda template.

 In advance of the meeting, prepare your team by letting them know how they are expected to contribute.
 Starting off with an agenda template is one of your first opportunities to do this.
 It will lay out the meeting purpose and what you’ll cover for the team, and it’ll help you determine how to manage the time most effectively.
 Sending out a project status meeting agenda also lets them know that you’re prepared and respect their time.

 1 Project summary

 Any good project status meeting agenda template should start off with something positive.
 Start the meeting with a focus on accomplishments and goals that have been recently met or are ahead of schedule.
 This way, participants will feel motivated to be engaged in the conversation!
 List out items on the agenda so team members know they’re expected to give an update and identify who will lead each discussion.

 Project status meetings are better in Fellow

 Fellow is the meeting management app that companies like Shopify, Uber, and KeepTruckin use to run effective project status meetings.